w3c/guide/transitions/details.md

 - Issuing a press release around a First Public Working Draft, Candidate Recommendation, Recommendation, or other transition (for example, to announce completion of important work or to raise awareness at a conference).
 The Communications Team generally begins work on a draft press release several weeks in advance of an anticipated release, soliciting review within the Team.
 The Communications Team may also request Working Group review of a draft press release.
 In general, the Communications Team strives to make press releases available in English, French, Japanese and Chinese.
 The W3C Offices translate [W3C press releases](https://www.w3.org/press-releases/) into additional languages.
 - Soliciting testimonials in support of a document, usually more than a month in advance of publication of a Recommendation.
 - Announcing publication to Members and the press.
 - Listing the publication on the W3C home page and in Member publications.
 In general, the Communications Team drafts home page announcements for publications (see [past news items](https://www.w3.org/news/)).
-Input from Team Contacts for announcements of First Public Working Drafts is appreciated.
+Input from Staff Contacts for announcements of First Public Working Drafts is appreciated.
 - Writing speaking points for the press, generally with input from the Working Group.
 - Coordinating spokespeople to answer technical questions from the press.

-Please contact the Communications Team at w3t-comm@w3.org (cc'ing the group's Team Contact) if you have any general questions regarding the publications process.
+Please contact the Communications Team at w3t-comm@w3.org (cc'ing the group's Staff Contact) if you have any general questions regarding the publications process.

 ## History  {#history}